 |---|---|

-During the 2021-2022 academic year, James Madison University handed out 20 bachelor's degrees in family, consumer & human sciences.
-This is a decrease of 20% over the previous year when 25 degrees were handed out.
+For the most recent IPEDS reporting year, James Madison University handed out 20 bachelor’s degrees in family, consumer & human sciences.

 | In State | Out of State | |